alexeykosh/alexeykosh/README.md

 * 👋 My name is Alexey Koshevoy
-* 👀 I am a cognitive scientist interested in the evolution of communication systems, scientific scientific data visualisation and sociolinguistics.
+* 👀 I am a cognitive scientist interested in the evolution of communication systems, scientific data visualisation and sociolinguistics.
 * 📚 Currently, I am a pre-doctoral studen at the Cognitive Science department at ENS Paris
 * 📫 You can reach me by email: alexeykochevoy@gmail.com